WaComM/sources-processor/README.md

   - ensure GeoJSON features are `Point` with `[lon,lat]`
 - **Snapping doesn’t work**:
   - `mask_rho` must exist and be compatible shape (eta, xi)
+  - for minimum-depth snapping, `h` must exist and use the same shape

 ## License